The Tiger's Apprentice: Film adaptation

 In October 2008, Cartoon Network announced the live-action animated film adaptation of the book with a script by David Magee with Rainmaker Entertainment contracted for the animation.
 The project was cancelled after Cartoon Network stopped developing live-action projects.
-In March 2019, Paramount Pictures announced an animated film adaptation to be released on February 11, 2022, with Carlos Baena set to make his directorial debut and Magee and Harry Cripps writing the script.
-It was delayed to February 10, 2023 due to the COVID-19 pandemic.
-In September 2020, Paramount Animation announced that the animation will be provided by Mikros Image Europe, making it the second collaboration since Sherlock Gnomes.
-The same month, Michelle Yeoh, Sandra Oh, Brandon Soo Hoo and Bowen Yang were among the new cast members announced to have joined Henry Golding in the voice cast.
-On January 20, 2022, it was revealed that Raman Hui is now the director of the film, with Paul Watling and Yong Duk Jhun being co-directors and Bob Persichetti joining the film as a producer.
-In April 2022, the official Twitter account for the film announced that the film had been delayed to December 20, 2023.
-In July 2022, the film was delayed again to January 19, 2024, with Lucy Liu added to the voice cast.
+In March 2019, Paramount Pictures announced an animated film adaptation, with Carlos Baena as director and Magee and Harry Cripps writing the script.
+Paramount Animation and Mikros Image Europe are the studios for the film, making it the second collaboration since Sherlock Gnomes.
+Michelle Yeoh, Sandra Oh, Brandon Soo Hoo, Bowen Yang and Henry Golding were cast in September 2020, with Lucy Liu joining later in July 2022.
+Raman Hui was hired as the film's director in January 2022, with Paul Watling and Yong Duk Jhun being co-directors and Bob Persichetti joining the film as a producer.
+Jo Koy, Sherry Cola and Leah Lewis were also added to the cast.

+Originally scheduled to be released in February 2022, the film was delayed several times, and its theatrical release was eventually cancelled in September 2023.
+It was released on Paramount+ on February 2, 2024.